 - help you to replace your current worldview with a biblical worldview.

-These habits and practices will make you a better Christians and ambassador for Christ.
+These habits and practices will make you a better Christian and ambassador for Christ.

 What are the spiritual disciplines for the Christian life?

-First, let’s set the record straight there is not a list in the bible called spiritual disciplines.
+First, let’s set the record straight there is no list in the bible called spiritual disciplines.

 However, we can create a list of practices to follow based on the life of Christ, the disciples, and the early church.